boltops-tools/lono/docs/_docs/project-structure.md

     └── output
         └── demo
             ├── params
-            │   │── development.json
+            │   ├── development.json
             │   └── production.json
             └── templates
                 └── demo.yml

 ## Files and Folders

 File / Folders  | Description
 ------------- | -------------
-blueprints | Where project blueprints live.
+app/blueprints | Where project blueprints live.
 [Blueprints]({% link _docs/core/blueprints.md %}) essentially contain code to build CloudFormation templates.
-They can be configured with `configs`. configs/demo/params | Where CloudFormation run-time parameters can be defined.
+They can be configured with `configs`. app/configsets | Where project configsets live.
+[Configsets]({% link _docs/configsets.md %}) essentially contain code to build CloudFormation templates.
+They can be configured with `configs`. configs/demo/configsets | Where configsets are configured.
+How you selectively add configsets to templates. configs/demo/params | Where CloudFormation run-time parameters can be defined.
 [Parameters]({% link _docs/configs/params.md %}) are defined with env-like files.
 These are blueprint specific. configs/demo/variables | Where Lono shared variables can be defined.
 [Shared Variables]({% link _docs/configs/shared-variables.md %}) can be used to affect the way templates are built at compile time.
 These are blueprint specific. configs/settings.yml | Lono's behavior can be tailored with [Settings]({% link _docs/configuration/settings.md %}).